kubevirt/user-guide/docs/appendix/contributing.md

 The following will help you decide where to start

 * Check a repository issues list and label `good-first-issue` for issues that make good entry points.
 * Open a pull request using GitHub to documentation.
+The tutorials found here can be helpful https://lab.github.com/
 * Review a pull request from other community members for accuracy and language.

 ## Other ways to contribute